 The area is primarily Latino, with representation from Mexico, Colombia, Peru and Bolivia, and South Asian, with transplants from Nepal and Tibet as well as India, Pakistan and Bangladesh.
 Jackson Heights also has one of New York’s biggest LGBTIQ+ communities, and it plays host to the New Queens Pride Parade each June.

 Roosevelt Ave is a bit down-at-the-heels, but its lineup of Tibetan, North Indian and Colombian fare makes it well worth a stroll, as does its assortment of stellar taquerias.
 But to get a real feel for the neighborhood vibe, head north to family-oriented 37th Ave, where you’ll find dosas and arepas alongside Uruguayan sweets and Brazilian boutiques, among other mom-and-pop shops.

 8. Williamsburg and Bushwick

 Best neighborhood for live music

 The hipster haven of Williamsburg isn’t exactly an under-the-radar destination – it’s been luring people across the East River for decades now, and its appeal has yet to diminish.
-The neighborhood peppered with stylish boutiques and eateries, and its music scene is one of the best in town.
+The neighborhood is peppered with stylish boutiques and eateries, and its music scene is one of the best in town.

-On North 6th Street, indie favorites take the stage at the Music Hall of Williamsburg, while a few doors down, the innovative performance space National Sawdust provides an intimate setting for a diverse range of talent, from string quartets and experimental artists to established stars like David Byrne and Liz Phair.
+On North 6th St, indie favorites take the stage at the Music Hall of Williamsburg, while a few doors down, the innovative performance space National Sawdust provides an intimate setting for a diverse range of talent, from string quartets and experimental artists to established stars like David Byrne and Liz Phair.

 On Metropolitan Ave, there’s the Brooklyn outpost of the Knitting Factory, and on Bedford Ave is the Williamsburg Music Center, a Black-owned jazz club that’s been around since 1981 – practically an eternity in New York’s ever-shifting nightlife landscape.

 If Williamsburg is the elder statesman, Bushwick to the east is the young up-and-comer, full of stylish spots (often former warehouses) to drink, dance, see a show or simply mingle with the good-looking crowds.
-To tear it up on the dance floor hit Jupiter Disco, Lot 45, Mood Ring or the Bossa Nova Civic Club; to catch your favorite band, try Elsewhere, Alphaville or Market Hotel.
+To tear it up on the dance floor, hit Jupiter Disco, Lot 45, Mood Ring or the Bossa Nova Civic Club; to catch your favorite band, try Elsewhere, Alphaville or Market Hotel.